Jean Cocteau: Further works

 On 15 June 1926 Cocteau's play Orphée was staged in Paris.
 It was quickly followed by an exhibition of drawings and "constructions" called Poésie plastique–objets, dessins.
 Cocteau wrote the libretto for Igor Stravinsky's opera-oratorio Oedipus rex, which had its original performance in the Théâtre Sarah Bernhardt in Paris on 30 May 1927.
-In 1929 one of his most celebrated and well-known works, the novel Les Enfants terribles was published.
+In 1929 one of his most celebrated works, the novel Les Enfants terribles was published.

 In 1930 Cocteau made his first film The Blood of a Poet, publicly shown in 1932.
 Though now generally accepted as a surrealist film, the surrealists themselves did not accept it as a truly surrealist work.
 Although this is one of Cocteau's best-known works, his 1930s are notable rather for a number of stage plays, above all La Voix humaine and Les Parents terribles, which was a popular success.
 His 1934 play La Machine infernale was Cocteau's stage version of the Oedipus legend and is considered to be his greatest work for the theatre.
 During this period Cocteau also published two volumes of journalism, including Mon Premier Voyage: Tour du Monde en 80 jours, a neo-Jules Verne around the world travel reportage he made for the newspaper Paris-Soir.

+From the 1920s Cocteau began to illustrate his own literary works, developing an economical use of line to create figurative form from minimal strokes.
+An illustrated edition of his novel Thomas l’imposteur was published in 1927, followed by Opium and Le Livre blanc in 1930.
+In 1935, Cocteau’s 60 illustrations for his 1929 novel Les Enfants terribles were published as a portfolio edition.
+Cocteau’s visual language also became integral to his cinema, beginning with Le Sang d’un poète in 1932 and continuing through later works including his 1946 film La Belle et la Bête and Orphée in 1950.